Schamberg disease: Diagnosis

-With a complete history, the results from visual examination, and the aid of appropriate laboratory testing, a dermatologist can usually determine whether the skin lesions are in fact due Schamberg's disease.
+With a complete history, the results from visual examination, and the aid of appropriate laboratory testing, a dermatologist can usually determine whether the skin lesions are in fact due to Schamberg's disease.

 Schamberg's disease can only be properly diagnosed by a healthcare provider.
 For a trained skin specialist such as a dermatologist, the condition is often readily diagnosed, because the visual appearance of the lesions on the skin itself usually suggests the possibility that the cause may be Schamberg's disease.
 While reviewing medical history is important to diagnose this condition, it is essential that the skin be physically examined.

 To ensure that the skin lesions are not caused by other skin conditions or infections, a doctor will often order a complete blood count (CBC) and other blood tests.
 Blood test results are usually normal.
 They are performed primarily to rule out other bleeding disorders that cause purpura.
 Since Schamberg's disease is usually asymptomatic beyond the visible lesions themselves, few other tests are usually indicated.

 Micrograph of Schamberg disease, suggesting the spongiotic stage of a purpuric dermatitis.

 Additional testing may aid diagnosis.
 A skin biopsy may be taken to determine capillaritis of dermal vessels.
 Capillaritis or pigmented purpura is skin condition that has brown-reddish patches on the skin, which is caused by leaky capillaries.
 Such skin biopsies are sent to a laboratory for a pathological examination, where each biopsy is observed under a microscope.
 A dermatologist may also perform a dermatoscopy.